obrien-matthew/tarkov-mcp/README.md

 ### Claude Desktop Setup

-To use this MCP server with Claude Desktop, add the following configuration to your Claude Desktop config file:
+To use this MCP server with Claude Desktop, make sure you've followed the install instructions above.

+Add the following configuration to your Claude Desktop config file:

 **On macOS:** `~/Library/Application Support/Claude/claude_desktop_config.json`
 **On Windows:** `%APPDATA%\Claude\claude_desktop_config.json`